 Instant Pot has made our lives so much easier.
-We love to cook in our Instant Pot and we love desserts, so let's see all the amazing Indian desserts you can make in your favorite pot!
+We love cooking in our Instant Pot, and we love desserts, so let’s see all the amazing Indian desserts you can make in your favorite pot!

-Many Indian desserts such as Kheer (Rice Pudding) take a long time and lots of active stirring on the stovetop.
-However in the instant pot, they are almost hands free.
-It is such a great convenience when you want to make desserts for a get-together or party.
+Many Indian desserts, such as kheer (rice pudding), take a long time and require lots of active stirring on the stovetop.
+However, in the Instant Pot, they are almost hands-free.
+It is such a great convenience when you want to make quick, instant desserts for a get-together or party.

-Here I am sharing the best Indian Desserts that can be made in the Instant Pot.
-They are perfect to make for the next festival, party or just as a treat on any day!
+Here, I am sharing the best Indian desserts from all over India that can be made in the Instant Pot.
+They are perfect to make for the next festival party or just as a treat on any day!

-I am sure you will love them, and if we are missing any of your favorite, comment and let me know.
+I am sure you will love them, and if we are missing any of your favorites, comment and let me know.

 Kheer (Rice Pudding)

-Let's start with the most favorite Indian dessert - Kheer.
-This is a pudding made with rice, milk, infused with generous amounts of cardamom, saffron and dried fruits.
-Making Kheer on the stovetop is an endeavor of 2 hours with lots of stirring involved.
-Hence we call Kheer made with the Porridge mode in instant pot a game changer.
+Let’s start with the most favorite Indian dessert – Kheer.
+This is a pudding made with rice and milk infused with generous amounts of cardamom, saffron, and dried fruits.
+Making Kheer on the stovetop is a 2-hour endeavor with lots of stirring involved.
+Hence, we call Kheer made with the Porridge mode in the Instant Pot a game-changer.
 If you are a brown rice fan, check out the Brown Rice Kheer.
-Quinoa lover, check out this Quinoa Kheer.

 Carrot Halwa

-Gajar ka Halwa or Carrot Halwa is made with grated carrots, milk, sugar, cardamom and almonds.
-This is a healthy and delicious dessert from North India.
-Making it in the instant pot is so easy and needs very less monitoring, and you will not miss the same delicious taste.
+Gajar ka Halwa, or Carrot Halwa, is made with grated carrots, milk, sugar, cardamom, and almonds.
+This is a nutritious and delicious dessert from North India.
+Making it in the Instant Pot is so easy and needs very little monitoring, and you will not miss the same delicious taste.

 Sabudana Kheer